-3.2.8.4 Dynamic Range Setting
+3.2.8.2 Dynamic Range Setting

-There are 2 sets of digital step attenuators to control the conversion gain of the downconverter.
-The first set consists of RF_ATTEN1 and RF_ATTEN2 and the second set consists of IF3_ATTEN1 and IF3_ATTEN2.
-All attenuators, except for IF3_ATTEN2, have 30 dB range and 1 dB step.
-Attenuator IF3_ATTEN2 has 30 dB range and 0.25 dB step.
+There are 2 sets of digital step attenuators to control the conversion gain of the upconverter.
+The first set consists of RF_ATTEN1 and RF_ATTEN2 and the second set consists of IF3_ATTEN1 and IF2_ATTEN.
+All attenuators have 30 dB range and 1 dB step.

-To set the downconverter for better sensitivity or better SNR, the gain should be shifted to the RF input path of the device, before the mixer.
-The RF pre-amplifier should be enabled if necessary and/or RF attenuation reduced.
-The IF3 attenuator is then used to adjust the final IF output level.
-The drawback is that the signal level starts off higher as it enters the first mixer as well as the subsequent components.
+To set the upconverter for better SNR, the gain should be shifted to the IF input path of the device, before the IF3 mixer.
+The user should set the IF mixer input levels to be between 0 and 3 dBm and set the IF2_ATTEN to 0.
+The RF attenuators are then used to adjust the final RF output level.
+However, this means the signal level starts off higher as it enters the first mixer and the subsequent components.
 As a result, the apparent linearity of the device is lower.

-To set the device for better linearity, the gain should be shifted to the output IF3 path (after the third mixer) and reduced in the RF path.
-The signal power level at the first mixer should be lower than -20 dB for improved linearity.
+To set the upconverter for better linearity, the gain should be shifted to the output RF path (after the IF1 mixer) and reduced in the IF paths.
+The signal power level at the IF3 mixer should be approximately -10 dBm and the IF2_ATTEN should be set to 8-10 dB for improved linearity.
 Since the input signal is low, the relative SNR will be lower.
-But, as the first mixer and subsequent components experience lower power levels, the apparent linearity of the device is improved.
+But, as the first mixer and subsequent components experience lower power levels, the apparent linearity of the device is higher.

-When the device gain is balanced well, the device can achieve SNR better than 130 dBc/Hz while maintaining IMD3 levels close to 80 dBc.
-These numbers are representative of converters used in large box high end spectrum analyzers.
-When the device is optimized for best SNR, typical values better than -150 dBc/Hz can be achieved, and when the device is optimized for sensitivity, the input spectral noise floor is typically lower than -160 dBm/Hz.
-The flexible use of these attenuators allows the downconverter to achieve better than 190 dB of measurement dynamic range.
+When the device gain is balanced well, the device can achieve SNR better than 130 dBc/Hz while maintaining an output OIP3 better than 30 dBm.
+When the device is optimized for best SNR, typical values better than -147 dBc/Hz can be achieved.